Data Trawler - Survey Details

 Robyn Schofield Alternate Chief Scientist University of Melbourne COAST‐k – Clean Ocean Air Sampling upwind of Tasmania ‐ kennaook

-Ruhi Humphries Chief Scientist CSIRO Environment COAST‐k – Clean Ocean Air Sampling upwind of Tasmania ‐ kennaook
+Ruhi Humphries Chief Scientist CSIRO Manufacturing COAST‐k – Clean Ocean Air Sampling upwind of Tasmania ‐ kennaook

 This list includes those that may have only been on part of the voyage.
 See voyage reports on 'Reports and Maps' tab for details.